VasiliiKapitanskii/home-assignments/just-eat-takeaway/README.md

 9. 👨‍🔧 Generated Assignment Artifacts

-    ER diagram, dbt static docs, and Dagster lineage are vailable in `/artifacts`
+    ER diagram, dbt static docs, and Dagster lineage are available in `/artifacts`

 ## Improvements and TODOs
   Several non-critical issues and potential improvements were identified, including: